greg-raven/Department-21/_posts/2009-07-29-animal-personalities.md

 Australian Shepherd: Put all the light bulbs in a little circle.

-Beagle : Light bulb?
+Beagle: Light bulb?
 That thing I ate was a light bulb?

 Siberian Husky: Light bulb?!?
-I ate the light bulb, and the lamp, and the coffee table it sat on, and the carpet under the coffee table and…
+I ate the light bulb, and the lamp, and the coffee table it sat on, and the carpet under the coffee table and …

 Cat: You need light to see?